This post contains affiliate links.

-Your guide to the ultimate vegetarian cheese board.
-From the crunchies to the savories and everything in between, it’s really as easy as 1, 2, 3!
+Welcome to your guide on how to build the perfect vegetarian cheese board.
+From the crunchies to the savories and everything in between, it’s really as easy as counting to 5!
 With this foolproof system for building an epic vegetarian cheese platter, you’ll be out of the kitchen and impressing your guests in no time!

 But the truth is, I’ve always been a bit intimidated by these boards.
-There are just so many types, and how in the heavens are you supposed to just know which cheeses pair with which whats (you know?).
+There are so many types, and how in the heavens are you supposed to know which cheeses pair with which whats (you know?)?

 What goes on a cheese board?

 This 1-2-3-4-5 formula creates the ultimate vegetarian cheese board.
-It provides the perfect ratio of cheese to cracker options, involves some fruit and veggies, and even throws in a fruit compote!
-Here’s how it breaks down:
+It provides the perfect ratio of cheese to cracker options, involves some fruit and veggies, and even throws a fruit compote!
+Jump to the recipe card for exact measurements!

 - One fruit compote